Why do we do what we do?

-At Traveljunkies we connect travelers with small travel and activities businesses around the world.
+We connect travellers with small travel and activities businesses around the world by displaying Free Adverts in our Traveljunkies website.

 I’m Cliff and Alison is my daughter.
-I live on Hayling Island in the UK and Ali (as she is known) lives in Cairns in QLD Australia, and we’ve been running Traveljunkies promoting small travel & tourism business since 2002.
+I live on Hayling Island in the UK and Ali lives in Cairns in QLD Australia, and we’ve been running Traveljunkies promoting small travel & tourism business since 2002.

 In the early 2000’s we owned Dunk Jet Sports in the small town of Mission Beach, QLD, Australia, running jet ski tours around Dunk Island, one of the group of Family Islands lying 4km off Australia’s east coast in the Great Barrier Reef Heritage Area.

-We struggled on for a while relying on beach trade waiting for the resort to re-open which it did several months later, but it included its own jet skis and we were forced to close.
+With some help from local small businesses we struggled on for a while trying to rely on beach trade waiting for the resort to re-open which it did several months later, but it included its own jet skis and we were forced to close.

 In 24 hours on that fateful day we went from a profitable lifestyle business to having no business at all.